 When the purusa, who is described in the Vedic and Upanishadic texts as Hiraṇyagarbha or Prajapati, utters the words, “I am,” it seems that he is committing an act of duality—for to say, “I am,” is to be aware of the existence of something that is not I and to be aware of the boundaries of one’s ego.
 But nothing else is in existence except the purusa—he is all that exists; he is the universe—that is why the verse talks about the burning of all those who wish to be before him.
 There cannot be anything before or after him, since the universe is contained inside him.

-The verse 1.4.2 describes the first emotion that the purusa feels—this is the emotion of fear:
+The first emotion that the purusa feels is described in verse 1.4.2—this is the emotion of fear:

 “The purusa was afraid.
 Thus the tradition began of the people who are alone feeling afraid.
 Then the question entered his mind, “Since there is nothing else other than I what am I afraid of?”
 His fears departed, since there was nothing in existence of which he could be fearful.
 Only when something other than the I exists that there might be a cause for fear.”